vercel/next.js/docs/advanced-features/react-18/server-components.md

 }
 ```

 The `<Home>` and `<Profile>` components will always be server-side rendered and streamed to the client, and will not be included by the client runtime.
-However `<Content>` will still be hydrated on the client-side, like normal React components.
+However, `<Content>` will still be hydrated on the client-side, like normal React components.

 To see a full example, check out [link to the demo and repository](https://github.com/vercel/next-rsc-demo).

-## **Supported Next.js APIs**
+## Supported Next.js APIs

 ### `next/link` and `next/image`

-You could use `next/link` and `next/image` like before and they will be treated as client components to keep the interaction on client side.
+You can use `next/link` and `next/image` like before and they will be treated as client components to keep the interaction on client side.

 ### `next/document`

-If you have custom `_document` To use server components you have to change your `_document` to a functional component like below.
+If you have custom `_document`, you have to change your `_document` to a functional component like below to use server components.
 Or if you don't have any, Next.js will provide a functional fallback `_document` component.

 ```jsx
 // pages/_document.js